evhub/coconut/DOCS.md

 Simply installing Coconut should add a `Coconut` kernel to your Jupyter/IPython notebooks.
 If you are having issues accessing the Coconut kernel, however, the command `coconut --jupyter` will re-install the `Coconut` kernel to ensure it is using the current Python as well as add the additional kernels `Coconut (Default Python)`, `Coconut (Default Python 2)`, and `Coconut (Default Python 3)` which will use, respectively, the Python accessible as `python`, `python2`, and `python3` (these kernels are accessible in the console as `coconut_py`, `coconut_py2`, and `coconut_py3`).
 Furthermore, the Coconut kernel fully supports [`nb_conda_kernels`](https://github.com/Anaconda-Platform/nb_conda_kernels) to enable accessing the Coconut kernel in one Conda environment from another Conda environment.

-The Coconut kernel will always compile using the parameters: `--target sys --line-numbers --keep-lines --no-wrap`.
+The Coconut kernel will always compile using the parameters: `--target sys --line-numbers --keep-lines --no-wrap-types`.

 Coconut also provides the following convenience commands: